 This year, China is gearing up to add to the number of medical devices it purchases through the VBP program.
 Likely products to be included include spinal implants, central venous catheters, and interventional cardiovascular and neurovascular devices.
 Some foreign device manufacturers will need to significantly boost production and cut prices to be able to compete with local Chinese manufacturers, partially shielded by the VBP program.

 Under the parameters of the program, public hospitals, as well as some military and private medical institutions, join together to agree to stock a large number of particular medical devices and pharmaceuticals, in exchange for price reductions.
-China has secured medicines through VBP at average price cuts of about 50%.
+China has secured medicines through VBP at an average price cut of about 50%.